romeo-folie/Concert-Python/README.md

 # Concert-Python
-Contains python scripts for various actions from monitoring battery charging in archlinux to following unfollowing everybody who doesn't follow back on twitter.
+Contains python scripts for various actions from monitoring battery charging in archlinux to unfollowing everybody who doesn't follow back on twitter.
 Pretty much any script that automates my life in some way.
 Feel free to add your own.

 ### Requirements
 * Arch Linux